mesosphere/dcos-commons/docs/pages/developer-guide.md

 #### Horizontal Scale Example

 In the previous example, the change in target configuration affected currently running tasks, so they had to be restarted.
 In this example, we are changing the number of pod instances to be launched, which should have no effect on currently running pods and therefore will not trigger a restart.
-The example below changes HELLO_COUNT to 2, adding an additional instance of the hello pod.
+The example below increases HELLO_COUNT to 2, adding an additional instance of the hello pod.

 ```
 {